brunophilipe/LiquidKit/README.md

 # Liquid Swift

-Liquid template language parser in Swift.
+Liquid template language parser engine in Swift.

-This project is a fork of [yourtion/liquid-swift](https://github.com/yourtion/liquid-swift).
+## About

+Liquid is a template language that is used by several projects, such as Shopify and Jekyll (which powers GitHub pages).
+Liquid allows conditional injection of content into html pages through a simple and elegant syntax.

+LiquidKit brings the power of Liquid to iOS and macOS.
+It is currently under development, so not all features are available.

+This project is based on the [liquid-swift](https://github.com/yourtion/liquid-swift) project by [yourtion](https://github.com/yourtion), which provided a barebones implementation of the Lexer and the Parser.
+However, it was lacking any logical parsing or filters, which I have added.
+It has been renamed and rehosted since I decided to maintain this project myself.

 ## Features